ikemal12/internships-grads-takehome/README.md

   recognisable names in tech: OpenAI, Netflix, Lovable, Linear and more that we can't share yet!

-We're not looking candidates that are:
+We're not looking candidates that:

-- Looking for an 'intern' project: this placement will have you doing real work and we'll make little distinction between an intern and a fulltime engineering hire.
+- Are looking for an 'intern' project: this placement will have you doing real work and we'll make little distinction between an intern and a fulltime engineering hire.
 - Don't enjoy learning new technologies by 'doing': we expect engineers to